Opening a bank account for a club, community or society

 How should my club’s or community organisation’s finances be managed?

-You should also agree on a set of financial standards and rules, for example on what types of financial records you will be keeping, how you will do your accounting, how you will deal with cash if you have to, how much you will put aside in reserves, and so on.
+You should also agree on a set of financial standards and rules.
+Think about what types of financial records you will be keeping, how you will do your accounting, how you will deal with cash if you have to, how much you will put aside in reserves, and so on.

 Many banks will also offer you some kind of accounting software together with your community account.
 If you can get it for free or at a cheap price, it’s a great way of streamlining your finances and will save your treasurer a lot of time and headaches.